If you are thinking about applying to Aquinas College, there is no application fee, which means it is free to apply.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Aquinas College does not have a test optional admissions policy.
+Aquinas College is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at Aquinas College, you should strive to earn between 21 and 26 on the ACT.